Graduate Program Admissions

-Pepperdine School of Law graduate degrees and certificates are excellent ways to hone specific skills, segue into a new field, or enter the Los Angeles professional scene.
+Pepperdine Law graduate degrees and certificates are excellent ways to hone specific skills, segue into a new field, or enter the Los Angeles professional scene.

 Learn from some of the world's top-ranked dispute resolution experts, go Hollywood with a program that has launched hundreds of entertainment careers, and make connections in one of the most collaborative and collegial graduate law programs in the world.

 As an advanced law degree, the LLM program requires an ABA-accredited JD degree (domestic applicants) OR the first degree of law required for law practice or law teaching (international applications).
 Learn more about Graduate Law LLMs and Straus Institute LLMs under Degrees and Programs.

 - International Commercial Law and Arbitration (ICLA)

 - International Commercial Law and Dispute Resolution (ICLDR)

 - US Law and Dispute Resolution (USLDR)